How to Easily Read the Whole Bible in 2019

 What’s the Best Plan?

 What’s a better strategy?
-Follow a carefully designed reading plan that will serve you the right parts of Scripture, at the right pace and the right time.
+Follow a carefully designed reading plan that will serve you the right parts of Scripture, at the right pace, and at the right time.
 Some of these plans alternate between Old and New Testament readings, while some also intersperse the Psalms throughout the year to add variation.

 Here are some of my favorite Bible reading plans for Catholics.
 Choose your Bible translation, then choose a plan, and you’ll be ready to make 2018 the year you finally finish the whole Bible: